derikb/rpg-table-randomizer/README.md

 * @returns {Object} result element for specified table (or empty)

 Find the result element for a specific table/subtable.
 Only works if we have already generated a result.

+#### findDependencies

+* @returns {Array} array of table keys that the current table calls on (via tokens)

+This method returns an array of table keys that the current table refers to in `{{table:SOMETABLE}}` tokens.
+Can be useful for making sure you have all the tables necessary to return full results from the current table.

 ### TableNormalizer